certbot/certbot/docs/install.rst

    sudo apt-get install certbot -t stretch-backports

 In all of these cases, there also packages available to help Certbot integrate with Apache, nginx, or various DNS services.
-These packages can be found through a command like:
+If you are using Apache or nginx, we strongly recommend that you install the ``python-certbot-apache`` or ``python-certbot-nginx`` package so that Certbot can fully automate HTTPS configuration for your server.
+A full list of these packages can be found through a command like:

 .. code-block:: shell

-    apt search python-certbot*
+    apt search 'python-certbot*'

-They can be installed by running the same installation command above but replace ``certbot`` with the name of the desired package.
+They can be installed by running the same installation command above but replacing ``certbot`` with the name of the desired package.

-There are no Certbot packages available for Debian Jessie and you should instead use certbot-auto_.
+There are no Certbot packages available for Debian Jessie and Jessie users should instead use certbot-auto_.

 **Ubuntu**